AlaSQL/alasql/README.md

 ### Supported SQL statements

-* SELECT conditions FROM tableid1 JOIN tableid2 ON oncond WHERE cond GROUP BY v1,v2 HAVING cond ORDER BY a,b, LIMIT number
+* SELECT fields FROM tableid1 JOIN tableid2 ON oncond WHERE cond GROUP BY v1,v2 HAVING cond ORDER BY a,b, LIMIT number
 * INSERT INTO table \[ (field1, field2) \] VALUES (value1, value2)
 * UPDATE table SET field = value1, field = value2 WHERE condition
 * DELETE FROM table WHERE condition
-* CREATE TABLE \[IF NOT EXIST\] table
+* CREATE TABLE \[IF NOT EXISTS\] table
-* DROP TABLE \[IF EXIST\] table
+* DROP TABLE \[IF EXISTS\] table
 * ALTER TABLE table1 RENAME TO table2